 “Aidan Stoddard?
 I can’t believe it.
 He’s been on the Outer Cape most of the summer.
 He was living down in Wellfleet.
 He was here just a few days ago.
 He was always buying something, especially about the oceans and climate change, that kind of thing.
 He was friendly with Bruce, did you know?
 But, how could he drown?
 He was a champion collegiate swimmer.
 I heard he was good enough to try out for the Olympics, even though he didn’t make the team.”

-“Oh,” said Vera Nyberg, the hair on the back of her neck standing up.
+“Oh,” said Vera Nyberg, the hair on the nape of her neck standing up.

 World-class swimmers don’t sink to the bottom of the pool or wash up on Race Point in a pair of cargo shorts.